prebid/prebid.github.io/prebid-mobile/prebid-mobile-pbs.md

 ]
 ```

 The preceding is an example structure using AppNexus as the bidder.
+The parameters you need to set differ for each bidder.
 See [Bidder Parameters]({{site.github.url}}/dev-docs/bidders.html) for a full list of parameters for available bidders.

 ## Developers - Using the SDK